1. Vacuum Plating

 Process Cost

-Just open a set of molds, which can reduce system costs and inventory costs, and reduce costs and man-hours.
-Highly automated production, simplified manufacturing process, and a one-shot injection molding method that achieves both molding and decoration at the same time, reduces constant cost and man-hours, and enables stable production.
+Simply opening a set of molds can help in reducing system and inventory costs, as well as the costs associated with man-hours.
+Through highly automated production, a simplified manufacturing process, and a one-shot injection molding method that achieves both molding and decoration simultaneously, constant costs and man-hours can be reduced, resulting in more stable production.

 Impact on the Environment